material-components/material-components-android/docs/components/Snackbar.md

 ```

-or using default style theme attributes, styles and theme overlays (themes all
+Use default style theme attributes, styles and theme overlays to style all
-snackbars but does not affect other components):
+snackbars.
+This will not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">